Mainstream News and the Political Apocalypse

 I’m not sure what to do.
 I have an Israeli and a Canadian passport, so if all fails, and if my ex agrees, we could temporarily move the kids to a different location.
 But maybe a temporary haven in a state out West would be just as good.
 I’ve asked my ex to take the kids to Canada a week before the presidential election, just to be safe, but she doesn’t believe it’s necessary, and I find it hard to persuade myself that she’s wrong.

 I now can finally understand – really understand — what it’s like to be on the verge of a possible sociopolitical collapse, but to not know for sure.
-To see the very real possibility, but not to know if it’s “really real,” and if so, whether something should be done now, rather than in two weeks or two months.
+To see the very real possibility, but not to know if it’s “really real,” and whether something should be done now, rather than in two weeks or two months.
 Like Jews in Germany during the early 30s or Bosnians in February 1991, things are starting to go sour, but will they slide all the way?
 How and when would I know?

-My partner is from Iran, and she has seen more than her fair share of revolutionary chaos.
+My partner is from Iran has seen more than her fair share of revolutionary chaos.
 Her parents had the foresight to send her away two years before the Islamic Revolution began, as they sensed the looming collapse and got her out well ahead of time.
 As a result, she was safe in London and then in the US when their world and livelihood fell apart.
-She spent the rest of her life in semi-exile, separated from her father for 16 years, and isolated from all she knew and held dear.
+She spent the rest of her life in semi-exile, separated from her father for 16 years and isolated from all she knew and held dear.
 She eventually built a life and thrived here in Minnesota, but it’s not been easy.
 She bears the scars, just like any other refugee from a home that disappeared.

 Am I being less intelligent and careful with my own children than her parents were with her in the late 1970s in Teheran?
 How could I possibly know before it’s too late?